 What These Tools Don’t Cover (And Why It Matters)

-• Agencies managing 10+ client accounts from the same machines
+Agencies managing multiple client accounts from the same computers

-• Social media managers running personal and professional accounts side-by-side
+Social media managers switching between personal and business profiles

 How Multilogin Solves the Multi-Account Problem